 In contemplating your current and possible services look for choices that maximize your enjoyment of your business while best serving the clients you most want to draw.

 Take an updated look at what others are charging in your area to make sure you haven’t fallen behind the times.
 Look also at whether you’re making what you need.
 If your fees aren’t keeping you safely afloat, or you see you’re charging less than you could be, it’s time to raise your rates.
 And no feeling guilty about it.
 You’ll help far more dogs and their people over your career if you are paid well enough to do the work full time and for the long haul.

 Assess where your money goes.
 Are there business expenses that could be pared down or cut out altogether?
 The usual suspects include passive advertising costs that don’t pay good dividends on your investment.
-If you’re spending money on ads, brochures, and online review services, consider diverting your marketing dollars to content-based projects like print newsletters, tip sheets, and the like.
+If you’re spending money on print ads, brochures, and online review services, consider diverting your marketing dollars to content-based projects like print newsletters, tip sheets, online lead magnets, and the like.
 You’ll spend less and likely see stronger results.